Why Do Men And Women Handle Stress Differently?

 How Men and Women Handle Stress

 The most significant stressors for men and women are performance failure and relationship loss, respectively.
 Men and women manage this stress differently.
-Women will most likely manage stress by seeking support to speak out the emotional experience.
+Women will most likely manage stress by seeking support to speak out about their emotional experiences.
 They try to figure out what is happening and what might be done.

-Women may look out to family, friends or support groups and tell their stories with a hope to get help.
+Women may look out to family, friends, or support groups and tell their stories with the hope of getting help.

 Men will, on the other hand, seek an escape activity to alleviate stress.
 They will tend to create a relaxing diversion to run away from what is troubling them.
 Sports activities such as golfing, help men to act out their stressful energy in a more challenging manner while enjoying the company of other men.